StevenGeller/goose-bitcoin-hackathon-playbooks/PLAYBOOKS/01-AI-Powered-Bitcoin-Tip-Bot/README.md

 *   You'll typically need a Lightning Invoice from the recipient.
 For a hackathon, you might initially simulate this or have pre-defined recipient invoices.
     *   **Challenge**: How will the bot get the recipient's Lightning invoice? (e.g., user DMs it to the bot, bot looks it up in a database associated with the platform username, recipient has it in their platform profile).
 *   Refer to the `sendTip` function in the [JavaScript starter code](./starter-code/javascript/README.md).
-*   **Goose Task Example**: `goose run --query "Show me how to make a POST request in Python to Alby's sendPayment endpoint, including setting the correct headers for authorization and the JSON body with a paymentRequest."`
+*   **Goose Task Example**: `Show me how to make a POST request in Python to Alby's sendPayment endpoint, including setting the correct headers for authorization and the JSON body with a paymentRequest.`

 ### Step 5: Putting It All Together